Telefónica’s Stakeholder Engagement strategy is based on increasing transparency and effective dialogue in order to build relationships of trust.

 When it comes to stakeholder engagement, employees play a crucial role in customer loyalty building, as levers of the cultural change and company ambassadors.
 So, we promote among them responsible use of social media channels, through recommendations, an online course and Telefónica’s Social Networks Policy.

 And to encourage conversation among our professionals, all the global internal online communication channels are two-way, so they can express their opinions and assessments.
-In addition, we promote the use of an internal social network, which already has over 102,200 registered users.
+In addition, we promote the use of an internal social network.

 In a company like ours that is focused on people, most of the dialogue with customers is performed at a local level.
 Spain, the United Kingdom, Brazil and Colombia stand out in this area, having been conferred several different customer service awards.